Biography

 Rohil works in a diagnostic and triage role with local spine surgeons at the Auckland Spine Surgery Centre.
 Here he sees referred patients and develops comprehensive treatment plans for patients with persisting spinal-related pain, alongside a consulting spine surgeon.
 He also works in a private musculoskeletal clinic in Newmarket (Refine Health Ltd.) where he works alongside podiatrists and rehab physios to provide treatment for all musculoskeletal injuries.

-Rohil is part of the Careway clinical leadership team, which is aimed at improving and coordinating, multi-disciplinary care for common injuries in Auckland.
+Rohil's PhD thesis is focussed on improving the early diagnosis of Degenerative Cervical Myelopathy in New Zealand.
 Further, he is an invited member of 2 International Working Groups addressing research and knowledge gaps for the condition Degenerative Cervical Myelopathy (Perioperative Management group and Professional Education group).
 This is a research leadership initiative run by Myelopathy.org and AO Spine.
-He has presented across Australasia at medical and physiotherapy conferences and serves as a guest lecturer on the post-graduate musculoskeletal program at Auckland University of Technology.
+He has presented his research across Australasia at medical, surgical and physiotherapy conferences.

 Rohil provides a thorough assessment and diagnosis with a follow up treatment plan focussing on pain management, optimising function and a confident return to pre-injury performance.
 His treatment may include manual therapy, manipulation, exercise programming and lifestyle advice including workplace set up, posture, sleep and exercises methods.